sededu/sededu/README.md

 ## License

-This project is licensed under the GNU LGPL MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU GPL License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-The SedEdu framework was created by Andrew J. Moodie and has received support from
+The SedEdu framework was created by Andrew J. Moodie and has been supported by:
 * National Science Foundation under Grant No. 1427262
 * NSF Graduate Research Fellowship to A.J.M. under Grant No. 1450681.